Wda: Hydroelectric power stations

 On the Wda's route are three hydroelectric power stations located in Żur, Gródek, and Kozłowo.
 In this area canoeists need to portage their canoes to the further part of the river.

 Attractions

 Along the route of Wda some attractions can be found.
 First of them is a 19th-century Neogothic church in Lipusz.
 Next Kaszubski Park Etnograficzny, containing wooden dwelling houses, farms and windmills.
-The oldest once date back to the 17th century.
+The oldest ones date back to the 17th century.

 The archeological reserve “Kamienne Kręgi” near the towns of Odry and Miedzno consists of 12 mysterious stone circles and 20 burial mounds, which are remains from Goths and Gepids.

 Błędno has a memorial for the victory of Polish and Soviet guerrilla fighters over the German army (27 X 1944).

 Next monument on Wda's route is a castle of the Teutonic Knights in Świecie.
 This is a building surrounded by water.
 From two sides by Wda and Wisła, and from the third side by the moat.
 There are also remains of defensive walls in the Old Town of Świecie and monumental Gothic parish church.